AverageHoarder/mkvpropr/README.md

 However, manually grouping files by identical track properties and then performing changes once per group in MKVToolNix was still tedious and annoying work.<br>
 Which is why I wrote .bat files for each common type of audio/subtitle track combination with fixed options.
 Naturally, that also quickly became unwieldy (I had 20ish .bat files in the end).<br>

 The conclusion to all of these problems is what this script does.
-It recursively searches all .mkv and .nfo files in all subfolders (except for excluded ones), groups them based on their video, audio and subtitle track combinations, track names, formats and flags and then lets the user decide once per group which changes should be performed on all files in the group.
+It recursively searches all .mkv and .nfo files in all subfolders (except for excluded ones), groups them based on their video, audio and subtitle track combinations, track names and flags and then lets the user decide once per group which changes should be performed on all files in the group.
 The .nfo is used to extract the movie/episode title, which is set as the file title.<br>
 It has many convenience features I've added over the last 1,5 years and I've used it on thousands of movies and episodes, but more on that below.<br>
-Before releasing the script I've tried to make it customizable enough that it can be used on a wide variety of collections with different naming schemes and preferences.
+Before releasing the script I've tried to make it customizable enough to be used on a wide variety of collections with different naming schemes and preferences.

 ## Example usage on Star Trek: Voyager DVD remuxes (7 Seasons, 168 Episodes, 275GB, stored on NAS, accessed via SMB)
 ![Gif that shows how the 168 episodes of Star Trek: Voyager are edited with mkvpropr in less than a minute.](/assets/example_gifs/mkvp_tvshow_voyager.gif)